Fox-ML-infrastructure/Fox-v1-infra/legal/SUBSCRIPTIONS.md

 ## Licensing & Access Requests

-Fox-v1-infra is available under annual commercial licensing for organizations.
+FoxML Core is available under annual commercial licensing for organizations.
 To request access or begin the licensing process, please email the details below to:

 📧 jenn.lewis5789@gmail.com